 If you have any additional questions that we can help you with prior to enrolling, please let us know.

-- Prerequisites: Successfully completed Molding 2 or equivalent; interview with instructor prior to enrollment in course
+- Prerequisites: Successfully completed Molding 2 or equivalent; interview with instructor prior to enrollment in course.
+Computer skills: Excel.

 - Location: AIM’s Headquarters in Erie, Pennsylvania

 - Length: 2 weeks of on-site classes, separated by 6 weeks of online reviews.
 Students will need to have access to WebEx software installation, computer, internet access, phone, email address for online reviews.

 - Cost: $4,500